Kenzku/Flickr-Tryout/README.md

 PLEASE NOTE: that Flip, undo/redo might have ___deley___, it might depend on the server's reaction or your browser's performance.

 The implementation is done in client side HTML/CSS/JS, except for the downloading part.
 This is because of the Cross-Domain policy (check out __why server?__ section).
-It only runs (tested) on the latest Chrome, currently.
+It only runs (tested) on the latest Chrome and firefox, currently.

 I did not use full blown library like jQuery, Backbone or Angular, but I used a small library to e.g. handle JSONP.